 API Access Management attributes

 API Access Management attributes model API servers and operations, HTTP requests and responses, and access tokens.
-PingOne Authorize generates these attributes when you define an API service.
+PingOne Authorize generates these attributes when you enable custom policies for an API service.

 Screen capture of the Attributes tab in the PingOne Authorize Trust Framework showing API Access Management attributes nested under the PingOne parent attribute.